oneops/oneops-training/includes/user-1-beginner-1-intro.md

 - Class helps even if you already know/use OneOps

+## Instructors

+Who is teaching today?

+Note:
+- introduce yourself
+- and other teachers or helpers
+- tech background (developer, ops, ...)
+- maybe show yourself via video for a bit
+- keep it short!

 ## Course Mechanics

 - Three one hour long sessions with breaks <!-- .element: class="fragment" -->